ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

    <a href="http://www.pythontutor.com/visualize.html#code=public+class+Test2%0A%7B%0A+++public+static+void+main(String%5B%5D+args%29%0A+++%7B%0A+++++int+x+%3D+3%3B%0A+++++int+y+%3D+2%3B%0A+++++System.out.println(x%29%3B%0A+++++System.out.println(y%29%3B%0A+++++x+%3D+y%3B%0A+++++System.out.println(x%29%3B%0A+++++System.out.println(y%29%3B%0A+++++y+%3D+5%3B%0A+++++System.out.println(x%29%3B%0A+++++System.out.println(y%29%3B%0A+++%7D%0A%7D&mode=display&origin=opt-frontend.js&cumulative=false&heapPrimitives=false&textReferences=false&py=java&rawInputLstJSON=%5B%5D&curInstr=0" target="_blank"  style="text-decoration:underline">Java visualizer</a>

-Click on this cool |Java visualizer| to step through the code.
-Click on the Forward button at the bottom of the code to see how the values of the variables change.
-You can run the visualizer on any Active Code in this e-book by just clicking on the ``Code Lens`` button at the top of each Active Code.
+Let's step through the following code in the |Java visualizer| to see the values in memory.
+Click on the Next button at the bottom of the code to see how the values of the variables change.
+You can run the visualizer on any Active Code in this e-book by just clicking on the Code Lens button at the top of each Active Code.

 .. codelens:: asgn_viz1